susilnem/PureML/README.md

 <h align="center">

-# Opensource private hub for your AI
+# An open source private hub for all your Data & ML

 </h>